nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 Subscription concepts can be created by sending an HTTP POST or PUT with the metadata sent as data to the URL `%CMR-ENDPOINT%/providers/<provider-id>/subscriptions/<native-id>`.
 The response will include the [concept id](#concept-id) ,the [revision id](#revision-id), and a [native-id](#native-id).

+`Type` is a required field in subscription request body.
+The valid values of `Type` are: `"collection"` or `"granule"`.
+It indicates if the subscription is a collection subscription or granule subscription.
+Subscriptions of type granule must supply a requisite CollectionConceptId, and subscriptions of type collection cannot have a CollectionConceptId field.

 If a native-id is not provided it will be generated.
 This is only supported for POST requests.
 POST requests may only be used for creating subscriptions.